Anger, tantrums and other big emotions

 Teenagers (13+ Years)

 Teenagers experience emotions with greater intensity, particularly during puberty.
-And for deaf teens, these emotions may be compounded by ongoing struggles with identity, communication and fitting in.
+For deaf teens, these emotions may be compounded by ongoing struggles with identity, communication and fitting in.

 Issues such as peer pressure, others' assumptions about deafness and body image can all contribute to feelings of frustration, anger and sadness.
 Add in navigating relationships and searching for a like-minded community, and it’s easy to see why there might be big emotional outbursts or even isolation.